Application Procedures and Requirements

 Information about costs, scholarships, and applicant categories is available on the Costs and Funding page.

-Self-funded applicants will be required to enrol and pay a portion of the tuition fees within the first week after receiving notice that they have been accepted into the programme, to secure their position.
+Self-funded applicants will be required to enrol and pay a portion of the tuition fees soon after receiving notice that they have been accepted into the programme, to secure their position.

 A Budget Simulator to help assess financial means is available here (https://global-minds.eu/application/budget-simulator-assistance/).